dbt-labs/corp/dwh_design_conventions.md

 ### Postscript

 These thoughts are and continue to be in-progress.
-Fixing the scourge of incomprehensible SQL was one thing; you know bad code when you see it.
-Devising best practices for building, expanding, maintaining, and naming projects with hundreds of models and dozens of meaningful tables is a challenge; trying to do so across a team of analysts without a system of guidelines and conventions is nigh impossible.
+Fixing the scourge of incomprehensible SQL was one thing—you know bad code when you see it.
+Devising best practices for building, expanding, maintaining, and naming projects with hundreds of models and dozens of meaningful tables is a challenge.
+Trying to do so across a team of analysts, without a system of guidelines and conventions, is nigh impossible.